 Chimneys and Flues

 In 1990 the Board obtained a legal opinion confirming that the owners of the 36 Units having fireplaces are responsible for maintaining these and the chimneys and flues associated with them.
 In 2011 it was determined that the existing flues were no longer up to Code and must either be repaired or sealed.
 After further investigation all were sealed by their owners.
 If a Unit owner wishes to reopen their flue they will require Board permission, an Agreement under section 98 of the Condominium Act and permission from owners 'vertically adjacent' to them.
-At present (2015) no flues have been reopened.
-Should one be reopened any Units with working flues will be required to submit annual WETT inspection reports.
+At present (2018) no flues have been reopened.
+Should a flue be reopened in the future the owner of a Unit with a working flue will be required to submit annual WETT inspection reports.

 Enforcement of Rules etc.